Food Cost Exemptions

 Food costs are not normally allowable as direct costs on a sponsored project under federal, state and university guidelines.
 However, food costs for workshops or conferences directly related to the project may be considered exempt from this rule and be allowable if they meet certain conditions.

 To be exempt from the rule, food costs for a workshop or conference must minimally meet all of the following requirements.

 - Be directly related to the purpose of the project

 - Be planned in detail in advance

 - Meal costs must be included and approved in the sponsored project agreement

 - The costs must be reasonable, certified and approved by the department or unit head.

 Refreshments for coffee breaks are also allowable if certain conditions are met:

-- Minimum of twenty (20) registered participants
+- A minimum of ten (10) registered participants

 - Costs not exceeding $5.00 per participant per day